uthejk-2609/Mini-Terminal/README.md

 # Mini-Terminal

 C programme to implement a minor version of the shell.
 The programme should provide a prompt for the user to type the commands.
-The list of commands which need to be implemented are:
+In computing, a shell is a computer program which exposes an operating system's services to a human user or other programs.
+In general, operating system shells use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular operation.
+It is named a shell because it is the outermost layer around the operating system.

+Command-line shells require the user to be familiar with commands and their calling syntax, and to understand concepts about the shell-specific scripting language (for example, bash).

+Graphical shells place a low burden on beginning computer users, and are characterized as being easy to use.
+Since they also come with certain disadvantages, most GUI-enabled operating systems also provide CLI shells.
+Here we are implementing a minor version of shell in ubuntu using C.
+                                        This shell version is based on Command-line interface shell.
+In this shell version we include:

 •	DIR – This should list all the files in the current directory
 •	PWD – It should display the present working directory’s absolute path
 •	JOB – This should display all the user level tasks which are currently running on the machine